machsna/uscustom/README.txt

 About
 =====

-This is a keyboard layout for Mac computers with a physical ISO keyboard.
-It has two main purposes:
+This is a keyboard layout for Mac computers.
+It has two main
+purposes:

+* It provides a compose key.
+The compose key is mapped to two keys on the keyboard: § (on an ISO keyboard), ⇧^F13.

 * It allows accessing the option key combos even if the physical option key is used for something else (e.g. for a meta key in a terminal).

-* It provides a compose key.
-The compose key is mapped to several keys on the keyboard: ± (⇧§ on an ISO keyboard), ⌥ESCAPE, ⇧^F13.

 This keyboard layout has been written by j. 'mach' wust.
 For more information, see: http://uscustom.sf.net/